-Students who have been dismissed or withdrawn from school and has been readmitted (if determined eligible), after more than 180 days will pay an application fee and will have to sign a new Enrollment Agreement.
+Students who have been dismissed or withdrawn from school and have been readmitted (if determined eligible), after more than 180 days will pay an application fee and will have to sign a new Enrollment Agreement.
+Upon readmission to the university, students are subject to the current tuition rate.

 All readmitted students will be evaluated by the Readmission Committee.
 All readmitted students must satisfy any delinquent payments prior to re-enrollment.